 The Real Math

 So, do nail salon owners really make $30,000 per month?
-It’s highly unlikely: The Bureau of Labor Statistics cites the average income for an owner of a nail salon as $40,580 a year.
-Perhaps if a salon owner has several family members working for them for free, they could earn so much.
-But overhead, like in the real estate business, is high, and workers are usually paid via a compensation model: that is, they receive a percentage of all the services they provide.
+At first, I thought it highly unlikely: The Bureau of Labor Statistics cites the average income for an owner of a nail salon as $40,580 a year.
+However, that’s only reported income (paid via credit card-cash earnings could potentially be unreported).
+There is overhead to think of, like in the real estate business, which is high, and workers are usually paid via a compensation model: that is, they receive a percentage of all the services they provide.
 They are rewarded for being fast and efficient.
-Was my student confused?
-Grand-standing?
-Who knows.
-The nail salon where his mom works is the only one in town and is constantly packed.
-But I doubt it’s nine or ten times as successful as an average salon.
-His uncles are currently opening a nail salon in a neighboring town, so maybe they’re giving him a best-case summer earnings scenario.
+After talking with many more individuals, I realized that not only could they make $30,000 a month, many make more.
+The nail salon where my student’s mom works is the only one in town and is constantly packed.
+His uncles are currently opening a nail salon in a neighboring town, so the figures he’s discussing are probably accurate.

-Manicurists and pedicurists earn an average of $22,150 (as of 2016) per year–that’s about $425 per week on average, around the country.
+Manicurists and pedicurists report earnings of an average of $22,150 (as of 2016) per year–that’s about $425 per week on average, around the country.
 In the top paying region of the country, Springfield, Illinois, manicurists earn $46,850 a year.
-But most areas average a much lower salary.
 An article by the LA Times reports that manicurists in a Vietnamese-American salon there earn $100-$200 per day.
-If you work 6 days a week and have several good days, you could double the average earnings.
-But, that’s still less than a first-year teacher in my district.
+But because many workers underreport their wages in order to avoid paying taxes on them, it’s hard to get an accurate figure.
+It’s also hard work: my student tells me that his mom works long (11 hour or more) days, often without breaks to eat, and her time is spent bent over her clients, which is hard on her physically.

 One of the reasons work in a nail salon is so appealing is low barriers to entry: you must be licensed to give manicures and pedicures, but you can do this by taking a short class.
 You don’t have to speak English very well (or at all, if there are other English-speakers in the shop).
 For salon owners, you need starting capital–perhaps $40,000-$60,000–enough to rent and renovate your shop and buy spa chairs, polish, and mirrors.
 If you’re able to keep your overhead low, you can earn more.
 Savvy immigrants probably find many ways to keep costs low and profits high–after all, these are people who were audacious enough to leave their home countries and move somewhere new to set up a new life.
 That takes a certain chutzpa.
 Also, in our part of the country, New England, nail salons charge more than they do in large cities like Atlanta.
 There is less competition (but less demand, too, especially in winter).